audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 }
 ```

-The entrait macro operates in _append only_ mode, so the original function is not changed in any way is and outputted verbatim.
-What gets appended,
+The entrait macro operates in _append only_ mode, so the original function is not changed in any way and is outputted verbatim.
-is the trait definition:
+The generated code that gets appended, includes the trait definition:

 ```rust
 trait MyFunction {